Ergouzii/LeetCode/README.md

 # LeetCode
 These are some of my answers to LeetCode problems.

+Check out this link to see animations of Leetcode problems: [LeetCodeAnimation](https://github.com/MisterBooo/LeetCodeAnimation).

 ## TODOs:
 A table of indexing for problems later for better readability.